 In this project we enable newcomers of all backgrounds as well as locals to interact, socialise and share recipes through a number of cooking projects.
 We see cooking and food as an exceptional platform to break down barriers and get to know people and their culture.

-Originally called the Refugee Cooking Group, this was GSBTB’s first own project and was developed in close consultation with Berlin’s refugee community.
-We launched at Oranienplatz, the Kreuzberg square that refugees occupied in 2013 to draw attention to the appalling living conditions for refugees all over Germany, at a time when this was hardly discussed in the media.
-Berliners of all kinds met up at the square every week to cook in the tents and break down the walls created by terms like ‘refugee’.
+Originally called the Refugee Cooking Group, this was GSBTB’s first own project and was a close, joint effort with Berlin’s refugee community.
+The cooking group goes back to very humble beginnings on Oranienplatz.
+This Kreuzberg square was occupied by refugees in 2013 to draw attention to the appalling living conditions for refugees all over Germany, at a time when this was hardly discussed in the media.
+Berliners from all over met up at the square every week to cook in the tents and break down the walls created by terms like ‘refugee’.

-Since then we’ve cooked in the Gerhard Hauptmann Schule – the site of refugee rights protests in 2014 – as well as in Görlitzer Park and at the Martha Gemeinde Church.
+Since then we’ve cooked at the Gerhard Hauptmann Schule – the site of refugee rights protests in 2014 – as well as in Görlitzer Park and at the Martha Gemeinde Church.
 We moved our weekly cooking sessions to creative co-working space Blogfabrik in 2015, just down the road from where it all began at Oranienplatz.
+Now, for the summer of 2017, we have a monthly meet up in the kitchen and café at Sharehaus and we’re really excited about sharing this space and the beautiful rooftop with our community.

 Professional opportunities for our community